 Rated impulse withstand voltage (Ui) IEC 60947-1

-A measure for the strength of the interior of a switching device to withstand rated impulse surge voltages (kV)
+A measure of the strength of the interior of a switching device to withstand rated impulse overvoltages (kV)

-A rotary switch is a special integrated PCB keyswitch used for adjusting switching states by means of a mechanical rotary motion.
-Different switching states are achieved through assigned rotating angles.
+A special, integrated PCB key switch used for adjusting switching states by means of mechanical rotary motion.
+Different switching states are achieved with specific rotation angles.

-Recommended colour coding according to EN 60 204-1
+Recommended color coding according to EN 60 204-1

 Resistance to climatic conditions

 Contact elements for opening or closing a circuit.
 Switching elements can contain a variety of non-potential contact chambers for this purpose